charan-sg/Server/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+To Create a new Service File Run 'ng generate service <file_name>'

+To install the Express Framework run 'npm install --save express'

+To Create a Class run 'ng generate class <file_name>'